 - Learning outcome #1.
-Students will differentiate between common epidemiologic study designs. - Learning Outcome #2.
-Students will demonstrate the ability to calculate and interpret measures of association.
+Students will demonstrate the ability to calculate and interpret measures of association. - Learning Outcome #2.
+Students will differentiate between common epidemiologic study designs.

 Goal #2.
 MSPH program graduates will gain a broad understanding of diversity and culture, ethical principles, program planning and systems thinking.